Network Profile¶

 is the data profile transmitted onto the link

-describing the node’s provided link profile
+Parameters: provided (in) – a Profiledescribing the node’s provided link profile